karakalo/lumen/doc/install.markdown

 streamlined bindings (Lumen.GL, GLU, and soon to come, GLExt), or wait for our fancy "thick" Lumen.OpenGL bindings.

-To link the demos, you'll need the "development" versions of the OpenGL libraries; on Debian and presumably Ubuntu, the package names are `libgl1-mesa-dev` and `libglu1-mesa-dev`.
-These are apparently only needed to create two crucial softlinks, but needed they are, so be sure to install them if you want to build the demos.
+To link the demos, you'll need the "development" versions of the X11 and OpenGL libraries; on Debian and presumably Ubuntu, the package names are `libx11-dev`, `libgl1-mesa-dev` and `libglu1-mesa-dev`.
+These are apparently only needed to create some crucial softlinks, but needed they are, so be sure to install them if you want to build the demos.
 (And trust us, you *do* want to build the demos!)
+To *run* the demos, your system must have actual GLX support; you can verify this by running the `glxinfo` utility.
+Pretty much anything other than an error message means you're good to go.

 (NOTE: As of this writing, May 2011, Lumen does use one GNAT-specific library routine, so it is currently dependent on GNAT.
 It's a very